 Consider the limitations of Zara's Spain-centric, just-in-time manufacturing model.
 By moving all of the firm's deliveries through just two locations, both in Spain, the firm remains hostage to anything that could create a disruption in the region.
 Firms often hedge risks that could shut down operations-think weather, natural disaster, terrorism, labor strife, or political unrest-by spreading facilities throughout the globe.
-If problems occur in northern Spain, Zara has no such fall back.
+If problems occur in northern Spain, Zara has no such fallback.

-In addition to the operations10 (the organizational activities that are required to produce goods or services) vulnerabilities above, the model also leaves the firm potentially more susceptible to financial vulnerabilities as the Euro has strengthened relative to the dollar.
-Many low-cost manufacturing regions have currencies that are either pegged to the dollar or have otherwise fallen against the Euro.
+In addition to the operations vulnerabilities above, the model also leaves the firm potentially more susceptible to financial vulnerabilities during periods when the euro strengthens relative to the dollar.
+Many low-cost manufacturing regions have currencies that are either pegged to the dollar or have otherwise fallen against the euro.
 This situation means Zara's Spain-centric costs rise at higher rates compared to competitors, presenting a challenge in keeping profit margins in check.
 Rising transportation costs are another concern.
 If fuel costs rise, the model of twice-weekly deliveries that has been key to defining the Zara experience becomes more expensive to maintain.